shredEngineer/HP8596E_Plot/README.md

 ## License

 Do what the fuck you want with this.
+(WTFPL)